citygml4j/citygml4j/citygml4j-xml/README.md

 ## Support for CityGML ADEs
 CityGML ADEs encoded in GML/XML are supported by the `citygml4j-xml` module in two ways.
-Firstly, the citygml4j default way is to implement explicit model classes for the ADE using the extension API of the `citygml4j-core` module and to provide additional classes for serializing the model classes to and from GML/XML.
+Firstly, the citygml4j default way is to implement explicit model classes for an ADE using the extension API of the `citygml4j-core` module and to provide additional classes for serializing the model classes to and from GML/XML.
 A benefit of this approach is that the ADE model classes seamlessly integrate with the core model classes and can be fed to your existing business code.